d-zg/cps_final/README.md

 ---

 ## Baselines
+All parameters used are clearly documented in the code and were used for the results reported above.
 ### 1. Learning on Labels (No Teacher)
 Train the student purely on hard labels (no distillation).
 - **Training notebook:**